Congratulations From Us at PlushBeds to the Following Frugal Bloggers, Who Take the Utmost Care in Educating the Rest of Us to Live Thrifty Lives!

 In the following round up of fine money- and material-conscientious bloggers, what you WON’T be getting is a collection of coupons or product reviews.
 But instead, you WILL be getting principles to live by.
 You’ll come away with a handful of ideas that you can begin implementing in your very own household.
 What’s more, you may find a sprinkling here and there of amazing people who are on track to RETIRE EARLY.
 Is that what you want for yourself?
 It does take planning, and consistency, but pore over the blogs of these fine individuals and families, and you’ll discover that there is a way to do it, and you don’t have to reinvent the wheel.
 A common thread seems to be that you have to budget, and spend less than you take in.
-But, fear not, some of these bloggers even give you free tools with which to do it, and recommend some really neat apps that help it to become “automatic”.
+As well, making a good investment now that may cost more upfront, but be a much better investment in the long run, like a latex mattress.
+And, fear not, some of these bloggers even give you free tools with which to do it, and recommend some really neat apps that help it to become “automatic”.
 Like Digit, a free app that tracks your necessary expenses, and virtually “street sweeps” that extra change that you won’t miss into a savings account that will add up over time without you even having to think about it.

 We’ve vetted the following bloggers, finding that, as Dave Ramsey would say, they live pretty darn close to his saying: “If you will live like no one else, later you can live like no one else.”